AdrianVarelaG/PersonalBlog/content/blog/ansible-k8s-raspberry/index.md

 standard_init_linux.go:211: exec user process caused "exec format error"
 ```
 ### The Fix
-To fix this problems as the issue indicates, we can use the docker registry images, so we need to edit the `deamonset` and change the registry from `quay.io` to `docker.io` we use this command to made the changes `kubectl -n kube-system edit daemonset.apps/calico-node`.
+To fix this problem as the issue indicates, we can use the docker registry images, so we need to edit the `deamonset` and change the registry from `quay.io` to `docker.io` we use this command to made the changes `kubectl -n kube-system edit daemonset.apps/calico-node`.

 After a few seconds we can review the pods.
 As you can see the calico-node pod is running, but the calico-kube-controllers pod is not.
 The problem is the same, so time to edit the deployment `kubectl -n kube-system edit deployment/calico-kube-controllers`